University of Wisconsin–Madison

 Program Director

 Lynn Glueck is the Program Director for The Discussion Project, serving as project manager, curriculum designer, and instructor.
-She is also a senior leader for the UW-Madison Deliberation Dinners, which piloted in 2023-24 and will double in scale in 2024-25.
+She is also a senior leader for the UW-Madison Deliberation Dinners, which piloted in 2023-24 and continues to grow.
 Lynn brings a diverse array of skills to The Discussion Project after a twenty-five-year career in K12 education.
-She started work as a bilingual elementary teacher in a high poverty school and then took on an array of roles in teaching and administration in the Madison Metropolitan School District: high school English teacher, Library Media Instructor, Professional Development Coordinator, School Improvement Administrator, and Instructional Coach for secondary teachers.
+She started work as a bilingual elementary teacher in a high poverty school and then served in a number of of roles in teaching and administration in the Madison Metropolitan School District: high school English teacher, Library Media Instructor, Professional Development Coordinator, School Improvement Administrator, and Instructional Coach for secondary teachers.
 She has an MA (UW-Madison) in English Literature and an MLS (UW-Madison) in Library Media Science.
 Additionally, she is certified as Principal, Director of Instruction, and Instructional Coach.

 Project Manager